redbrain/redbrain/README.md

 I'm working on some non-OSS stuff, such as Resonance (an app for collaborative music creation), creating a coalition for suckless-style webapps, and [plenty more](https://redbrain.github.io).

 Emails are junky and boring.
-If you'd like to talk to me quickly, consider submitting an issue in redbrain/redbrain, or message me on Discord @ redbrain#8167.
+If you'd like to talk to me quickly, message me on Discord @ redbrain#8167.

 You can shortlink to this page with [git.io/redbrain](https://git.io/redbrain).